You need the following information to set up a Snowflake Connector within Cyclr:

 Getting the account identifier

-To set up your Snowflake connector within your Cyclr console:
+To set up Snowflake within your Cyclr console:

-3. Use the search box to find the Snowflake connector.
+- Use the search box to find the Snowflake Connector entry.

-• Client ID – The client ID of your Snowflake account.
+- Client ID – The client ID of the Snowflake account.

-• Client Secret – The client secret of your Snowflake account.
+- Client Secret – The client secret of the Snowflake account.

 Cyclr asks for the following values when you install a Snowflake Connector: